 The Circumvesuviana train (Ferrovia Circumvesuviana) is a privately operated train line that runs from Naples to Sorrento.

 The train frequently runs (but not late at night) and is inexpensive.
 To catch the Circumvesuviana go to Naples Central Station and go downstairs or you can catch it the station at Corso Garibaldi.
-Here are day trips you can take using the Circumvesuviana, Naples to Sorrento line (See some of the locations with this travel map).
+Here are day trips you can take using the Circumvesuviana, Naples to Sorrento line.

 - Herculaneum (Ercolano) is a town that was destroyed, along with Pompeii, in the 79AD eruption of Mt.
 Vesuvius.
 The site is much smaller than Pompeii.
 Get off the train at Ercolano Scavi (Scavi means excavations).
 Follow the street in front of the station to the excavations, a ten-minute walk.

 - Mount Vesuvius or Vesuvio, the volcano near Naples, is an interesting place to explore.
 To reach Vesuvio, get off the train at Ercolano station where you can catch a Compagnia Trasporti Vesuviani bus outside the station.

 - Pompeii was a thriving, wealthy city that was buried by an eruption of Vesuvio in 79AD.
 Excavations of the site have been ongoing for a few hundred years, so there is a lot to see, and you'll be doing a lot of walking.
 To reach the excavations, get off the train at Pompeii Scavi.
 You can also take a SITA bus from Piazza Esedra in Naples.

 - Castellammare di Stabia is a seaside town on the Bay of Naples with a castle and good seafood restaurants.
 It makes a good place to stay if you're visiting other places on the Circumvesuviana train line, but you don't want to stay in Naples.